mrmoxon/mrmoxon.github.io/_posts/2024-07-03-objective-morality.markdown

 [3]<a id="ref-3"></a>

-Reinstatement: If I say the "worst possible misery for everyone" is objectively bad, I'm not just talking about physical harm.
+If I say the "worst possible misery for everyone" is objectively bad, I'm not just talking about physical harm.
 I'm referring to a state of consciousness that, due to the laws of nature, no conscious being would choose if they understood it fully.
 Physical harm is a good heuristic (though potentially holds only for some cases), because the sensation of burning is avoided almost universally for natural beings.
 Death is an even stronger heuristic for this very reason.

 All this points to an objective set of dimensions that exist for conscious beings that serve as the axes of this moral landscape.
 This concept aligns with consequentialist ethics (particularly hedonistic utilitarianism), but diverges in its emphasis on scientific empiricism as a means of moral investigation.

 [4]<a id="ref-4"></a>

+4a.
+Though unfortunately more like: 'how can we best spend tax money now to maximise [enter proxy for popularity among those who choose who is in charge] so that we can remain in power longer?' which doesn't necessarily involve a proxy for well-being.

+4b.
+This is my preferred definition as it doesn't necessitate having ASI, only something that behaves well beyond our comprehension.

+4c.
 Bad Nash equilibria could be triggered by, say, a university discovering dangerous model architectures and making them open source before realising how dangerous they are, and rapidly letting them fall into the compute clusters of bad actors.

 [5]<a id="ref-5"></a>

 Genocide: [Anderton, Charles H.; Brauer, Jurgen, eds.
 (2016).
 Economic Aspects of Genocides, Other Mass Atrocities, and Their Prevention.
 Oxford University Press.
 ISBN 978-0-19-937829-6.](https://global.oup.com/academic/product/economic-aspects-of-genocides-other-mass-atrocities-and-their-prevention-9780199378296?cc=us&lang=en&)

-Diversity:
+Diversity (page 32 of report; it is a non-weighted average of the change in abundance of every species):
 [https://wwflpr.awsassets.panda.org/downloads/lpr_2022_full_report_1.pdf](https://wwflpr.awsassets.panda.org/downloads/lpr_2022_full_report_1.pdf)

 [We also kill two trillion silkworms for silk each year](https://bitesizevegan.org/quantifying-suffering-cruelty-by-the-numbers/)